dchristian3188/HideWindowsExplorerDrives/Help/Get-DriveStatus.md

 # Get-DriveStatus

 ## SYNOPSIS
-Gets Windows drive letters and their status to Windows Explorer.
+Gets drive letters and their visibility status to Windows Explorer.

 ## SYNTAX